-phate) is able to take up water, which then amplifies the ab-665 sorption of solar radiation (Fuller et al., 1999; Nessler et al., 2005; Mikhailov et al., 2006).
-For that reason, the particle optical properties were calculated again, after the model run

-- was finished, using an offline version of the module 'optical\averaging.F' in WRF-Chem and the simulated concen-670 trations of the chemical constituents.
-For this offline run of the optical module, the aerosol water content was removed.
-In Figure 3b, the modelled and measured hourly values of - the dry absorption coefficients are shown for one regional observation site.
-Corresponding statistics are shown in Ta- ${675}$ ble 4.
+- cles, which is a problem when comparing with the modelled light absorption coefficient, because simulated values are derived for particles at ambient conditions.
+In several studies, it was shown that BC, internally mixed with hydrophilic substances, (e.g. suphate) is able to take up water, which then amplifies the absorption of solar radiation (Fuller et al., 1999; Nessler et al., 2005; Mikhailov et al., 2006).
+For that reason, the par- - ticle optical properties were calculated again, after the model run was finished, using an offline version of the module "optical\averaging.F" in WRF-Chem and the simulated concentrations of the chemical constituents.
+For this offline run of the optical module, the aerosol water content was removed. - In Fig. 3b, the modelled and measured hourly values of the dry absorption coefficients are shown for one regional observation site.
+Corresponding statistics are shown in Table 3.
 An increase of $\sigma{ap}$ occurred in association with an increase in BC mass concentration in the continental air mass.
-For the base case model run R1, regarding the urban sites, - the increase is clearly visible in model values, at least for Leipzig-TROPOS.
-The model underestimates $\sigma{ap}$ , especially 680 for the station in Augsburg.
-MNB at urban sites is between -12% and -52% with values of R between 0.13 and 0.18.
-At the regional sites, the model simulates the absorption coef- - ficient better, so that even some peak values are reflected in the model output.
-In addition, the correlation is better than 685 at urban sites with values of $R^2$ between 0.27 and 0.41, but in the entire period the model is positively biased with MNB between 31% and 107%.
-At the mid-level mountain sites the - model is again on the level of measured $\sigma{ap}$ , except some shorter time periods in the beginning of April at Mt.
+For the base case model run R1, regarding the urban sites, the increase is clearly visible in model values, at least for Leipzig-TROPOS.
+The model underestimates $\sigma{ap}$ , especially for the station in Augsburg.
+MNB - at urban sites is between -12% and -52% with values of $R^2$ between 0.13 and 0.18.
+At the regional sites, the model simulates the absorption coefficient better, so that even some peak values are reflected in the model output.
+In addition, the correlation is better than at urban sites with values of $R^2$ between 0.27 and 0.41, but in the entire period the model is positively biased with MNB between 31% and 107%.
+At the mid-level - mountain sites the model is again on the level of measured $\sigma{ap}$ , except some shorter time periods in the beginning of April at Mt.
 Hohenpeißenberg.
 The values of MNB are between -26% and 51% with coefficients of determination between 0.04 and 0.42.
-For the observation site Schauinsland, only data from the conti- - nental air mass was available.
-The best correlation between model and measurement is found for the Alpine mountain site Zugspitze, with R=0.59 and a positive bias around 58%.
-In summary, a value of MNB=20% was found as an aver- age over all sites (cf. Table 3).
+For the observation site Schauinsland, only data from the continental air mass was available.
+The best correlation between model and measurement is found for the Alpine mountain site Zugspitze, with $R^2 = 0.59$ and a positive bias around 58%.
+In summary, a value of MNB = 20% was found as an average over all sites (cf. Table 4).
 If the water is not eliminated before the optical calculation, the MNB is nearly doubled (34%), whereas the correlation remains unchanged.